wfg/docker-openvpn-client/README.md

 * `SNDBUF`
 * `RCVBUF`

-In general, run three tests in (near) isolation with one tune set.
+In general, run three tests in (near) isolation with one tune set before adding another.

 ### Tips